 Here are some tips to help you say goodbye to a dog when rehoming.

 1. Take him for a walk – Morning walks are perfect, especially if the weather is great.

 2. Buy toys and treats – Bring your dog to his favorite pet store and get him anything he likes, toys, treats, ice cream, etc.

 3. Watch TV together – Or just cuddle in bed and fall asleep.

 4. Cook his favorite food – How about a juicy steak with mashed potatoes on the side?

-6. Have a visit with the vet – Before you hand him over to his new owner, you need to make sure that your dog is healthy and his vaccines are up to date.
-There are certain illnesses that need preventive measures like rabies and fleas and ticks infestations.
+6. Have a visit with the vet – Before you hand him over to his new owner, you need to make sure that your dog is healthy, and his vaccines are up to date.
+There are certain illnesses that need preventive measures like rabies, fleas and tick infestations.
 Your vet will tell you if your dog is healthy and ready to go to his new family.
 Also, don’t forget to hand over your dog’s medical records to the new owner.

 How to cope with guilt and grief after rehoming your dog